GSA/punchcard/CONTRIBUTING.md

 #### Contributing to localization files

 These files are in the YAML format.
-Use a [YAML validator](http://www.yamllint.com) to ensure your edits are valid YAML.

 You can edit existing files or create new files directly via the [Github web interface](https://github.com/GSA/punchcard/tree/master/localizations).
 Or, you can use Git from the command line (see below).
 Either way, follow these steps to create a new localization file:

-1. Start with `hy.yml` and copy it into your new locale file.
-The reason you are using `hy.yml` and not `en.yml` is because the English and Spanish locale files contain many translations that are not used in other locales.
+1. Start with `non_es_en_template.yml` and copy it into your new locale file.
+The reason you are using `non_es_en_template.yml` and not `en.yml` or `es.yml` is because the English and Spanish locale files contain many translations that are not used in other locales.
-1. Change the two letter locale in line 1 of your new file from `hy` to match the locale of the filename.
+1. Change the two letter locale in line 1 of your new file from `non_es_en_template` to match the locale of the filename.
 1. Be sure to follow the instructions for date-related fields like `cdr_format`, `date_format`, and `slashes`.
 Case is important!
 1. Be careful with preserving any opening/closing quotes around strings.
 1. Once you have the file ready, copy/paste it into a [YAML validator](http://www.yamllint.com) to ensure what you have is valid YAML.
 1. Commit the change in Github

 #### Fork the Project